 Task Dependencies

 Tasks can depend on other tasks.
-For example, “Implement authentication middleware” might need “Create project scaffolding” to finish first.
-Morph handles execution order automatically:- A task stays in Ready until all of its dependencies have completed.
+For example, “Implement authentication middleware” might need “Create project scaffolding” to finish first. handles execution order automatically:- A task stays in Ready until all of its dependencies have completed.

 - Once a dependency finishes, tasks waiting on it become eligible to run.